In this Article

 Flower beds

 The flower beds reminds of an English landscape garden.
-Wide strips of grass, undulating borders and large water features offer nice panoramic views.
+Wide strips of grass, undulating borders and large water features form a harmonious whole with nice vistas.

 The borders contain numerous hardy perennials, ornamental grasses, ferns, shrubs, conifers and mature trees.
 The great biodiversity of plants also attracts a large diversity of birds.